 Being a part of the fitness industry, I’ve seen so many people struggle with weight loss.
-You can get disappointed if you think you’re losing inches not weight.
-There’s a nostalgia for younger days, back before kids or the dreaded Freshman 15 (25 for me!).
+But it can seem odd if you think you’re losing inches not weight.

-If you’re feeling frustrated because you’re not meeting your fitness goals, don’t worry.
-It can be a let down when you step on the scale.
-What if you’re not where you want to be, and you are losing inches but not weight?
+If you’re feeling frustrated because you’re not meeting your weight goals, don’t worry.
+It can be a letdown when you step on the scale but maybe that is the problem.

 Fat vs. Muscle

 So, you’ve been to the gym.
 Sweating away in a cardio class or better still HIIT sessions – yeah, love ’em.
 Then to compliment your regular you’ve started doing some strength training – recommended.

 Maybe you lost some pounds at first, but now you’ve seen a plateau in weight loss You’re starting to look good around the waist and thighs but the weight has stayed the same or increased.
 Agh!

 I’m here to tell you, don’t worry.
 If you’ve been building muscle, your weight may not change.
 What is likely and excellent news is that your body’s composition is beginning to change – for the better.

 Muscle is denser than fat, which is great news as we’ll discuss a bit later.

 Fat takes its time.
 Imagine it as a frozen stick of butter.
 It won’t melt into liquid if you don’t do anything to it.
 It needs time and heat.
 Just like that butter, the heat from your body exercising helps to break down fats.